spring-epfl/zksk/docs/usage.rst

    does not change the composed proof.

 ..
 Tip::

    You don't need to provide all the secret values for the or-proof.
-The library will draw a random subproof to actually execute, but it will choose only among those for which you provided all secrets.
+The library will draw a random subproof to execute, but it will choose only among those for which you provided all secrets.

-Equivalently, you can use :py:class:`zksk.composition.OrProofStmt` as for the AND statement:
+Equivalently, you can use :py:class:`zksk.composition.OrProofStmt`:

 .. literalinclude:: ../examples/orproof.py
    :lines: 36-41